The Conspiratory

 Atlantis was a real, technologically advanced lost civilization

-Verdict: Debunked.
-Every detail of Atlantis traces back to one philosopher writing one allegory in 360 BC — no independent ancient source, no archaeological trace, and a geology that rules out a sunken mid-Atlantic continent altogether.
+Contradicted.
+Every detail of Atlantis traces back to one philosopher writing one allegory in 360 BC: no independent ancient source, no archaeological trace, and a geology that rules out a sunken mid-Atlantic continent altogether.

 First circulated